Skip to main content

 Copy-trade a wallet

-Subscribe to a wallet’s trades via WebSocket, mirror them into your user accounts via the router.
+Subscribe to a wallet’s trades via WebSocket, mirror them into your user accounts.

 Cross-venue arbitrage product